Skip to Content

 “Otherwise we’re just standing here sweating,” she said, adding that unsold bread will be donated or frozen.

-Despite the layer of unmoving humidity that hung between tables, people were already buying Weisenborn’s loaves of bread as the market got underway.
+Despite the sweltering air, people were already buying her loaves as the market got underway.

 “It’s hot, but it’s July,” Weisenborn added.
 “Better than snow, I guess.”

-Boone reported from Boise, Idaho.
-Associated Press journalists Scott Sonner in Sparks, Nevada; Jonathan Drew in Raleigh, North Carolina; John Antczak in Los Angeles; Rio Yamat in Las Vegas; Denise Lavoie in Richmond, Virginia; and Ben Finely in Norfolk, Virginia contributed.
+Boone reported from Boise, Idaho, and Sonner reported from Reno, Nevada.
+Associated Press journalists Jonathan Drew in Raleigh, North Carolina; John Antczak in Los Angeles; Rio Yamat in Las Vegas; Denise Lavoie in Richmond, Virginia; and Ben Finely in Norfolk, Virginia, contributed.

 Jump to comments ↓